-Sector as a Service #5 – No App Apps
+Applications Unleashed #5 – No App Apps

 Now, it’s time for the cars and scooters: solutions that are created and deployed in the nearest proximity to the business and have a fast lifecycle.
 After all, being just as standardized and rationalized as your peers in the sector is a basic necessity, really as a hygiene factor, but it will not provide you with the differentiating qualities to stand out in the market.

-For that – of course – your organization needs to establish where it’s different, where it’s special, where it wants to apply technology to be digitally relevant.
+For that – of course – your organization needs to establish where it’s different, where it’s special, where it wants to apply technology to be digitally relevant and intense.
 Then you want to deploy the right processes, activities and solutions as close as possible to where it really matters: the business.
 And – most important – you want to have the agility to quickly implement and improve your solutions over and over again.

 At this point in time, we are already aware that detailed requirements will not bring us where we need to be: too much time needed, too much friction between demand and supply sides, too much disappointment as a result.
 You probably also don’t want to build all your car and scooter solutions using advanced, but complex programming languages such as C# or Java.
-They require highly trained software engineers who are not necessarily suitable – or interested, for that matter – to work in the middle of the business, even not when agile approaches such as Scrum are used to bridge the gap between business and IT and get optimized results within a given timeframe.
+They require highly trained software engineers who are not necessarily suitable – or interested, for that matter – to work in the middle of the business, even not when agile approaches such as Scrum and DevOps are used to bridge the gap between business and IT and get optimized results within a given timeframe.

 Need some examples?